Oreomecon alpina

-Papaver alpinum, synonym Oreomecon alpina, the Alpine poppy or dwarf poppy, is a poppy found in the Alps.
+Oreomecon alpina, synonym Papaver alpinum, the Alpine poppy or dwarf poppy, is a poppy found in the Alps.
 The circumscription of the species varies considerably.
 In some treatments, the species is one of a group of related species, and includes several subspecies, four of which are found in Austria.
 In other treatments, it includes species that have been treated as separate, and has at most one subspecies.

 Description

-The Alpine poppy is a short, upright, hairy perennial with odd-pinnate leaves.
-The flower grows to a height of 5 to 20 cm, with several upright and hairy stems.
-As with all poppy species, a latex is produced.
-The feathery leaves are arranged in a ground hugging rosette.
+The Alpine poppy is a short, upright, hairy perennial with all basal leaves.
+The flower grows to a height of 5 to 25 centimeters, with several upright and hairy stems.

-The flowers are hermaphroditic and radially symmetric, with a diameter of up to 5 cm.
-The fragrant flowers do not have nectar, but produce pollen.
+The flowers are hermaphroditic and radially symmetric, with a diameter of 2 to 5 cm.
+The flower petals are usually white to yellow, but can also be light to quite orange or red.
 The flowering period is from July to August.

 All Alpine poppy subspecies have a strong taproot and make a good rockery plant.
 The root hairs are angled upwards, which helps secure the plant.

+Taxonomy

+Oreomecon alpina was given the scientific name Papaver alpinum in 1753 by Linnaeus.
+It was moved to the new genus Oreomecon in 2021 by Enrico Augusto Banfi, Fabrizio Bartolucci, Jean-Marc Tison, and Gabriele Galasso giving the species its accepted name.